On Test

 The driving experience is unique, as is the helm position

-The twin Seakeeper gyros weren't active for our sea trial and there was some wallowing to contend with but at rest, they should eradicate the worst of the rolling.
+The twin Seakeeper gyro stabilisers weren't active for our sea trial and there was some wallowing to contend with but at rest, they should eradicate the worst of the rolling.
 It doesn't feel like a boat that you'd want to contend against big rollers with and has the vibe of a fair-weather cruising machine.

 Design & Build